 Most people believe taxes should be fair, conducive to economic prosperity, and enforceable, as well as simple.
 But even people who agree on these goals often disagree about the relative importance of each.
 As a result, policies usually represent a balance among competing goals, and simplicity often loses out to other priorities.

-For example, most countries tailor tax burdens to the characteristics of individual taxpayers.
+For example, most countries tailor tax burdens to individual taxpayers’ characteristics.
 That can make taxes fairer, but more complex.
 Income has to be traced from businesses to individuals.
 Individual characteristics such as marital status and number of dependents, as well as the composition of expenditures or income, have to be reported and documented.
-These conflicting objectives appear to be especially relevant in the current tax code, where desires to channel tax cuts to particular groups have added significant complexity.
+These conflicting objectives appear to be especially relevant in the current tax code, where the desire to reduce tax burdens for particular groups have added significant complexity.

 Politics compounds complexity.
-Interest groups—and thus politicians—support tax subsidies for particular groups or activities.
-And these targeted subsidies inevitably complicate the tax system by creating distinctions among taxpayers, and among sources and uses of income.
+Interest groups—and thus politicians—support tax subsidies for particular activities.
+And these targeted subsidies inevitably complicate the tax system by creating distinctions among taxpayers with different sources and uses of income.

 Gale, William.
 2001.
-“Tax Simplification: Issues and Options,” Testimony before the US House of Representatives, Committee on Ways and Means, July 17.
+“Tax Simplification: Issues and Options,” Testimony before the US House of Representatives, Committee on Ways and Means, Washington, DC, July 17.

 Joint Committee on Taxation.
 2015. ”Complexity in the Federal Tax System.”
 JCX-49-15.
 Washington, DC: Joint Committee on Taxation.

 Steuerle, C. Eugene.
 2001.
-"Tax Simplification."
-Testimony before the US House of Representatives, Subcommittee on Oversight Committee on Ways and Means, July 17.
+“Tax Simplification.”
+Testimony before the US House of Representatives Committee on Ways and Means, Subcommittee on Oversight, Washington, DC, July 17.

 US Senate, Committee on Finance.
 2013. ”Simplifying the Tax System for Families and Businesses.”
 Washington, DC: US Senate.